 A Loose Tooth

 This type of emergency isn’t too severe because the tooth stays in place.
-However, you’ll still need to visit a dentist because a loose tooth can cause a lot of pain.
+However, you’ll still need to visit a dentist because a loose tooth can cause severe pain.
 Painkillers can help ease the discomfort until the dental appointment.

 A Broken Filling or Crown

 If you break your crown or filling, you’ll experience discomfort while you eat food or drink a beverage.
 You’ll also feel pain when air touches the vulnerable spot.
 To reduce the pain before the emergency dentist appointment, you can apply clove oil to your tooth.
 You can find this oil at most drugstores.

 There are different types of toothache symptoms; some of them are considered emergencies.
 When you have a toothache, swish warm water in your mouth to rinse it.
-Then, clean the surfaces between your tooth with the floss.
+Then, you can clean the areas between your teeth using dental floss.
 If the pain doesn’t stop, you’ll need to schedule an emergency dentist appointment.

 Food or Debris Between Your Teeth